sasagawa888/eisl/documents/CSV.md

 This library reads
 [CSV format](https://tools.ietf.org/html/rfc4180)
-data from a file and return a list of data.
+data from a file and returns a list of data.

 # Usage